RaghvendraSinghA/READMEWriter/javascript_technical_paper.md

 ---

-# 30. Closures
+## 30. Closures

-A closure occurs when an inner function remembers variables from its outer function.
+A closure occurs when an inner function remembers variables from its outer function
+even when outer function is finished executing and removed from call-stack.

 ```js
 function counter() {